Billing & Payments

 In addition to Tuition and Fees, Olin College reserves the right to charge the following to a student's account:

-Returned Check Fee (paper check or e-check)$30
+Returned Check Fee (paper check or e-check): $30

-Late Departure Fee $50 per hour
+Late Departure Fee: $50 per hour

-Replacement Key/Lockset Core Replacement$35/$75
+Replacement Key/Lockset Core Replacement Fee: $35/$75

 Babson Public Safety notifies Student Accounts of any unpaid parking fines.
 Parking fines are due immediately.
-Payment can be made by OneCard, check or cash in the Financial Affairs office MH300.
+Payment can be made by check or cash in the Financial Affairs office MH300.

 Facilities Services notifies Student Accounts of any dormitory and/or replacement key charges which are then charged to the student account.
 Payment is due immediately and appeals may be made through Facilities Services.